-If yes to response 2 or 3: Smoking is allowed in some rooms or at some times and/or smoking is permitted anywhere inside her home Let her know that smoking by window or fan, opening a window or limiting smoking to certain rooms in the house will not completely protect children.
-"It sounds like your baby is likely to breathe cigarette smoke.
-Would you like to develop a plan for keeping your baby smoke-free at home?
-If yes: Discuss ideas she may have.
+If yes to response 2 or 3: Smoking is allowed in some rooms or at some times and/or smoking is permitted anywhere inside her home.

+- Let her know that smoking by a window or fan, opening a window, or limiting smoking to certain rooms in the house will not completely protect children. - "It sounds like your baby is likely to breathe cigarette smoke.
+Would you like to develop a plan for keeping your baby smoke-free at home? - If yes: Discuss ideas she may have. - If no: End call. - " If yes: Praise her commitment to quitting and reinforce benefits for her and her baby, write down the Quit Date, and continue here. - > Discuss some plans for her Quit Day.

-If no: End call If yes: Praise her commitment to quitting and reinforce benefits for her and her baby, write down the quit date, and continue here. • Discuss some plans for her quit day "Just getting through the first day of quitting can be tough, but it really helps to have a plan.
-I'm wondering if you have any thoughts about what would help you get through your quit day?"
-(Reinforce her plans and add suggestions from the tabbed section on "Preparation for Quitting Smoking") • If she asks about using NRT's or other medication to help her quit, advise her that "There are two types of medications.
+"Just getting through the first day of quitting can be tough, but it really helps to have a plan.
+I'm wondering if you have any thoughts about what would help you get through your Quit Day?"

+(Reinforce her plans and add suggestions from the section on "Preparation for Quitting Smoking.")

+If she asks about using NRTs or other medication to help her quit, advise her that:

+"There are two types of medications.
 One is called nicotine replacement therapy.
-These products replace your cigarettes with plain nicotine from a skin patch, a nasal spray, an inhaler, gum or lozenge.
+These products replace your cigarettes with plain nicotine from a skin patch, a nasal spray, an inhaler, gum, or lozenge.
 The other kind of medication is a non-nicotine pill named Zyban.
 To find out which medication might be best for you, please talk with your health care provider or pharmacist.
-Nicotine replacement products can be purchased over the counter but Zyban requires a prescription. • Summarize call and set up next contact "I've enjoyed talking with you, and I'd like to be in touch with you again in about two weeks to see how you're doing.
+Nicotine replacement products can be purchased over the counter, but Zyban requires a prescription.

+Summarize call and set up next contact.

+"I've enjoyed talking with you, and I'd like to be in touch with you again in about two weeks to see how you're doing.
 Is that okay with you?
 Could I call you on at ?"
 (If no, negotiate a better time.)
-"I look forward to talking to you again on ." • Record information on Telephone Support Log.
+"I look forward to talking to you again on ."

-If she has not mentioned quitting, but wants to cut down:

-"Okay, are you thinking about cutting down in preparation for quitting?"
-If yes: "Okay, I understand you'd like to cut down first.
-Let her know that "although smoking fewer cigarettes is probably better than smoking more, quitting smoking completely is the best thing you can do for you and your baby."
-"Setting a quit date can help you prepare to quit".
-If no: Skip to next bulleted item ("Discuss some aids to cutting down") If yes: "Okay, I understand you'd like to cut down first.
-How far would you like to cut down to before you quit?"
-(Get number of cigs/day) "Okay, do you think you might be interested in setting a quit date after you reach that level?
-If yes: Praise heavily and record her Quit Date.
+- > "Okay, are you thinking about cutting down in preparation for quitting?" - " If yes: "I understand you'd like to cut down first.
+Some women find that a helpful step toward eventually quitting for good."
+Let her know that "although smoking fewer cigarettes is probably better than smoking more, quitting smoking completely is the best thing you can do for you and your baby.
+Setting a Quit Date can help you prepare to quit."

+How far would you like to cut down on your smoking before you quit?"
+(Get number of cigs/day.)

+"Okay, and when do you think you could be at that point (or reach that goal)?"
+(Get a date; praise.)